Living in Pain FAQ

 If you have hip pain it is important to consider a few things.
 First, how long has your hip been bothering you?
 Did you suffer a sudden injury or has the pain been happening for a while?
 Either way, if the issue is persistent you should be seen by an orthopedic specialist.
-Call or click to schedule an appointment!
+Call to schedule an appointment!

 Q: What should I do if I hurt my knee?

 At Carle MCO, our team of dedicated surgeons have done thousands of knee arthroscopies.
 Don’t worry, surgery may not be required or necessary to return to health.
 Our team of professionals will take the time to get to know you, your medical past, and history of your injury to develop a customized treatment plan for you.
 There is no silver bullet to treat any injury.
 Each patient has had different experiences, which has led them to where they are today.
 Do you have knee pain?
-Call or click today to stop living in pain!
+Call to schedule an appointment and stop living in pain!

 Q: What should I do if I twisted my ankle or hurt my foot?

 There are 52 bones in the foot and ankle and four major ligaments that hold the ankle together and Carle MCO's foot and ankle specialist, Dr. Adam Buffington knows how to to treat them all!
 The opportunity for an ankle twist or having something fall on your foot is highly possible.
 But have no fear, the experts at Carle MCO are here for you.
 Whether you tweaked your foot while jogging, twisted your ankle playing basketball or anything in-between, Carle MCO’s on-site X-rays and MRI’s enable our physicians to provide you with expert diagnosis and a custom treatment plan to get you back on your feet.
-Call or click to schedule an appointment!
+Call to schedule an appointment!

 Q: What should I do if my back hurts?